 Sampling for HOS is a two-step process.
 First, members are randomly selected for the Baseline Survey sample.
 After the Baseline sample is selected, the Follow-Up Survey sample is identified.
-Baseline and Follow-Up members are combined and one sample file is generated for each MAO.
+Baseline and Follow-Up members are combined and one sample file is generated for each MA contract.

-Baseline Survey sampling:

-Because of variations in health plan population size, three sampling approaches are used.
-MAOs with fewer than 500 members are exempt from HOS reporting.

-MAOs with populations of ≥3.000 members

-A random sample of 1,200 members is drawn.
-Members who were sampled for and returned a completed survey the previous year (as part of the 2015 Baseline Survey) are excluded from the sample.

-MAOs with populations of 1,201-2,999 members

-A random sample of 1,200 members is drawn.
-Members who were sampled for and returned a completed survey the previous year (as part of the 2015 Baseline Survey) are not excluded from the sample.
+Baseline Survey sampling: Because of variations in health plan population size, three sampling approaches are used.
+MA contracts with fewer than 500 members are exempt from HOS reporting.
+MA contracts with populations of ≥3,000 members A random sample of 1,200 members is drawn.
+Members who were sampled for and returned a completed survey the previous year (as part of the 2016 Baseline Survey) are excluded from the sample.
+MA contracts with populations of 1,201-2,999 members A random sample of 1,200 members is drawn.
+Members who were sampled for and returned a completed survey the previous year (as part of the 2016 Baseline Survey) are not excluded from the sample.

-MAOs with populations of 500-1,200 members
+MA contracts with populations of 500-1,200 members